-- Be ambitious about setting goals that you wish to achieve. - Wear the correct uniform as an ambassador of our school community.
-This is important within and beyond the school community. - Treat all school property with respect. - Eat and drink only in designated areas and manage litter responsibly
+- Be ambitious about setting achievement goals for yourself Wear the correct uniform as an ambassador of our school community.
+This is important within and beyond the school community. - Treat all school property with respect - Eat and drink only in designated areas and manage litter responsibly